What Wasps Do For The Environment

 Pest Control

 Predatory wasps target a variety of pests, including caterpillars, aphids, beetles, and flies.
 Some wasps specialize in hunting specific types of prey, while others are more generalist predators.
-For example, the braconid wasp is a parasitoid wasp that lays its eggs inside caterpillars.
+Which means for example, the braconid wasp is a parasitoid wasp that lays its eggs inside caterpillars.
 When the wasp larvae hatch, they feed on the caterpillar from the inside out, eventually killing it.
 Similarly, the ichneumon wasp targets wood-boring insects, helping to protect trees and forests from damage.

 Pollination